 But, as these stones deliver special pies, they also require special care.
-Unlike with a dirty casserole dish, you do not want to soak your pizza stone overnight in a sink of hot soapy water.
+Unlike a dirty casserole dish, you do not want to soak your pizza stone overnight in a sink of hot soapy water.
 In fact, you want to expose your pizza stone to as little water as possible.
 As a general rule, keep soap far away from your pizza stone.

 So, without soap and water, how do you clean a pizza stone?
 Won’t it be germy and smelly without the occasional bath?
 Well, pizza stones are quite unlike people.
 They can survive extreme heat, which kills off germs.
-Bacteria multiply between 40 degrees F and 140 degrees F. You will cook your pizza on your pizza stone in temperatures at least three times as hot as that.
+Bacteria multiply between 40 degrees Fahrenheit and 140 degrees Fahrenheit.
+You will cook your pizza on your pizza stone in temperatures at least three times as hot as that.

 So although pizza stone stains or caked-on grease may not make you sick, it is probably a good idea to give your pizza stone a quick clean after each use.
 Here’s how to clean your pizza stone.

 What to Use to Clean a Pizza Stone

 A pizza stone is flat and usually made of a porous material like ceramic, stone or cast iron.
 The pizza stone will absorb whatever substance you use to clean it with.
 This can potentially impact the flavor of the food.
 Also, too much moisture will affect the pizza crust texture.

 The pizza stone absorbs moisture from the dough when heating the pizza, making a crispier crust.
 If there is water trapped in the stone, it won’t cook the crust to a crisp.